aduyko/website/_drafts/2020-09-01-august_roundup.md

 I've been listening to a LOT of emo the past couple of months with the idea of making a tier list but I haven't been documenting any of that effort and also haven't really wanted to take the dive and do the work.
 I'll try to start writing about those albums here but I think now I have to listen to them again, even the ones I didn't like, and I'm not looking forward to that.

+## Movies

+### Night Is Short, Walk On Girl
+This movie was a blast to watch!
+It's really high energy, fast paced, and all over the place.
+The first half is super engaging and fun and goofy, the second half begins to lean a bit more heavily into plot and I think the resolution is kind of undeserved.
+The male protagonist is unnecessary but it's a sweet movie with a lot of heart.
+The art is beautiful and Masaaki Yuasa is super talented.

 ## Music

 ### Niiice. - Never Better